 I was intrigued.
 "Where is this house?"

 I knew of the house, of course.
-It was built five or so years after those on Cherry Blossom Avenue but hadn't had many residents.
-The common belief was that its location kept it too separate from its neighbours.
+Riverview Point was built years before those on Cherry Blossom Avenue but it hadn't had many residents.
+The common belief was that its location atop of the raised rock of The Wedge kept it too separate from its neighbours.
 The DePembrokes had lived there but moved to be more integrated with the community.

 "You saw Santa?"